MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-zypper.md

 ms.custom: devx-track-azurecli
 ---

-## Prerequisites
+## Before you begin

 - The last Azure CLI package developed by Microsoft for SUSE Linux Enterprise Server (SLES), and OpenSUSE (Leap), is version 2.38.0 (released on 07/05/2022).
 You may continue to use historical versions of Azure CLI on these systems, but there will be no further updates or bug fixes from Microsoft for those versions.

 - Azure CLI and the Linux [Install script](/cli/azure/install-azure-cli-linux?pivots=script) will continue to be developed and supported by Microsoft.
 Packages provided by SUSE/OpenSUSE repositories are maintained and supported by SUSE.

-- In Azure, SUSE and OpenSUSE virtual machines (VMs) based on Azure Marketplace images, the Azure CLI is already installed.
+- In Azure, SUSE and OpenSUSE virtual machines (VMs) based on Azure Marketplace images already have the Azure CLI installed.

 ## Install Azure CLI